heypoom/algo-practice/README.md

 ## Find the longest common part tail of a linked list.

+- Vee: try to come up with constant space solution by not creating new node. you're almost there.

+  hint: instead of copying over the value, remember the head of the common and reset the head when you found that the elements are no longer common

+  for the test cases when you're having the interview, don't forget to cover all the edge cases na. (e.g. [null, null], [null, 1], etc.)

 - Time Complexity: O(max(A, B)) where A, B is the number of children nodes in the linked list

 - Tags: Linked List